microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 Registering an updated package for a user poses a complication for applications using Dynamic Dependencies.

-Framework packagessupport concurrent versioning semantics.
+Framework packages support concurrent versioning semantics.
 This differs from other package types:

 - A user can only have 0-1 Main package in a package family registered at a time
 - A user can have 0+ Framework packages in a package family registered at a time